gitpitch/gitpitch/CONTRIBUTING.md

 ### General Support

-If you have general questions about GitPitch that are not answered by the [GitPitch How-To Wiki](https://github.com/gitpitch/gitpitch/wiki) then the best way to ask those questions is by [sending me a tweet](https://twitter.com/gitpitch) on Twitter.
+If you have general questions about GitPitch that are not answered by the [GitPitch Docs](https://docs.gitpitch.com) then the best way to ask those questions is by [sending me a tweet](https://twitter.com/gitpitch) on Twitter.
 Otherwise [open a new issue](https://github.com/gitpitch/gitpitch/issues) on GitHub.

 ### Bug Reports